 The Graduate College is located on Alexandra Park, adjacent to the main University campus, and there are a variety of accommodation types available.
 Many postgraduates will live on campus, though equally many will favour off campus accommodation in the city centre.

-Once our application site opens in the spring we will send an email to all students that have accepted a place on a course, inviting them to create an account, and then apply for accommodation.
+Our application cycle starts each March, and at that point we will send an email to all students as they accept a place on a course, inviting them to create an account, and then apply for accommodation.
 You must have confirmed your place with the University before you are able to make an application.

 If you are a short-term exchange student or sponsored student, please provide these details on your application.

 Check with your department if you will be required to study away from the University at any point as this will affect your accommodation - let us know if this is the case when you apply.

 Please notify us of any special circumstances regarding disabilities, medical conditions and allergies when you apply.
 We can prioritise your application for accommodation if you provide us with information about a disability or impairment.
 Please advise us about any such needs as early as possible to maximise the possibility of us finding a suitable room.
 You may wish to view details about adapted rooms for students with disabilities here.